johnhunter/yui-compressor-webapp/README.md

 #### Insert line breaks ####

 You can insert line breaks in the output file if required.
 This isn't usually necessary and will increase the size of the file a little.
 You may want to have a line break after each CSS rule to aid debugging.
-Also, certain version-control systems have issues with very long lines (see ??).
+Also, certain version-control systems have issues with very long lines.

 #### End of line style ####

-By default the end of line (EOL) character is LF but you may change this if you have problems with mixed EOL markers in version-control systems (see ??).
+By default the end of line (EOL) character is LF but you may change this if you have problems with mixed EOL markers in version-control systems.

-**Note about version control:** Where you encounter issues with committing the compressed file to version-control systems you should consider flagging the file as binary.
+**Note about version control:** Where you encounter issues with committing the compressed file to version-control systems you might consider flagging the file as binary.
 After-all, there would be little point in attempting to merge changes in a compressed file.

 ### JavaScript options ###